IsaacCheng9/student-network/README.md

 ## Demo Instructions

 For testing purposes, we have created a lot of accounts and sample data to make it easier to demo the product.
-This includes the users `barn354` and `ic324`, both with password `Password01`, have been set up with a full student profile and multiple posts.
+The users `barn354` and `ic324`, both with password `Password01`, have been set up with a full student profile and multiple posts.

 The following dummy accounts have been set up: